stuartfogel/CountingSheepPSG/README.md

 ### Event Marking Mode:

-* Single point events can be created using single-click
+* Single-point events can be created using single mouse click
-* Events with a duration can be created using single-click (start) + shift-click (end)
+* Events with a duration can be created using mouse click-and-drag
-* Single-click existing event to select for delete
+* Enable 'all channels' mode to mark events without a channel
-* Note: keyboard shortcuts do not work in event marking mode
+* Single-click existing event to select/deselect for delete

 ### Signal processing (using built-in EEGlab functions)